 Potential investors are advised that the Europe Small Sub-Fund's performance is related to the performance of the shares that make up its portfolio, and to the equity market in general.
-In addition, the Europe Small Sub-Fund systematically invests in the shares of companies that have a low price-to-cash flow ratio; since these shares are relatively illiquid, the Europe Small Sub-Fund will trigger a fall in prices if it wants to sell them quickly.
+In addition, the Europe Small Sub-Fund invests in the shares of small- and mid-cap companies; since these shares are relatively illiquid, the Europe Small Sub-Fund may trigger a fall in prices if it wants to sell them quickly.